oyvholm/utils/Lib/std/c/README.md

 - `Z` is the *patch level*.
   Increased when new backwards-compatible bugfixes are added.

-## Compiler flags for development
+### Compiler flags for development

 To avoid complications on various systems, the default build only uses `-Wall -O2`.
-Additional warning flags are enabled if any of these conditions are true:
+Additional warning flags are enabled if any of the following conditions are met:

 - The file `src/.devel` or `.git/.devel` exists
 - The environment variable `DEVEL` is set to any value